larastudio/docker-base/README.md

 - web_user: web
 - github_keys: https://github.com/jasperf.keys

-## Deployment
+# Deployment

 We have added a basic deployment from Github repo as well.
-This as we could not with ease use deployer for the current setup.
+You can simply do this using this command `ansible-playbook deploy.yml` This as we could not with ease use deployer for the current setup.
 Base server does not run PHP, a container does.
 As Deployer has no solution for this yet we will use Ansible deployment for now.